lukejacksonn/tetris/README.md

-Tetris
+# Tetris

 > The classic NES Tetris built with hyperapp

 I recently got quite hooked on watching the [CTWC](https://thectwc.com).
 This inspired me to go try build the game Tetris for myself in order to better understand the game.
-There has been talk on the [hyperapp slack](https://hyperapp.slack.com) about creating a project – working application built with hyperapp – that we can use to dogfood new ideas and serve as a reference when creating their own apps.
+There has been talk on the [hyperapp slack](https://hyperapp.slack.com) about creating a project – working application built with hyperapp – that we can use to dogfood new ideas and serve as a reference when creating new apps.

 The idea of a game came up and it seemed like a good theme to run with; limited enough in scope but complex enough to stress test design patterns and perf.
 I wanted to implement a dependency _and_ build step free project as to put focus mostly on the application code as well as structure.